shinsehoon1998/MassembleCRM/replit.md

 # Overview

-This is a Customer Relationship Management (CRM) system built specifically for personal bankruptcy consultation services (개인회생 상담).
+This is a Customer Relationship Management (CRM) system (고객관리시스템).
 The application provides a comprehensive platform for managing customer information, consultation processes, and administrative tasks in a Korean business context.

 The system features a modern web interface built with React and TypeScript on the frontend, with a Node.js/Express backend utilizing PostgreSQL for data persistence.
 It's designed to handle the complete customer lifecycle from initial intake through consultation completion.